mcmah309/activate/README.md

     [qa.links]
     "app/data" = "path/to/qa/data"
     ```
-    `app/data` is symlinked to the file or directory of the active environment.
+    `app/data` is created and symlinked to the file or directory of the active environment.

-2. You want to load an environment variables
+2. You want different environment variables in each environment e.g.
     ```toml
     [dev.env]
     HOST = "localhost"